 And while the number of training hours completed is a terrible measure for showing progress, setting a minimum level of learning completed can be an effective short-term method to encourage people to access learning content they haven’t previously used.
 As a result, those people can now experience your new-and-improved learning content.

 How can learning analytics help develop good learning processes?

-Learning analytics can help change your organization’s processes to create a good learning culture by highlighting areas of your organization where learning isn’t happening as it should—possibly due to process issues.
+Learning analytics can help change your organization’s processes by highlighting areas where learning isn’t happening as it should—possibly due to process issues.

-Learning analytics also can be used to support processes that encourage learning.
+Learning analytics also support processes that encourage learning.

 For example, if you run a competition to encourage the use of a new learning experience platform—pitting departments, regions, or teams to compete against one another—you can use learning analytics to monitor the competition and determine the winners.
 Further, you can analyze the competition (learning) activity data alongside product knowledge or sales data to uncover gaps or opportunities in your content.

 Or, data may show that mistakes during training or do-overs without penalty result in better retention or performance.